chmaha/ReaClassical/install_instructions.md

 sh ReaClassical_macOS.sh
 ```

-The script will pull both the REAPER binary archive and resource folder archive and do the required magic.
+The script will pull the REAPER binary archive, resource folder base archive + required userplugins and do the required magic.
 NOTE: Change the `pkgver=` line to download a different version of REAPER.

 ##### Scripts